corda/token-sdk/ROADMAP.md

 * Addition of kotlin utilities to create a `NonFungibleToken` or `FungibleToken` from an `IssuedTokenType` and a `Party` using the following syntax: `issuedTokenType ownedBy party`
 * Addition of kotlin utilities to assign a notary to a `NonFungibleToken` or `FungibleToken` using the following syntax: `tokens withNotary notary`
 * Addition of utilities for summing lists of `FungibleToken`s.

+### Money

+* Addition of an abstract `Money` class, that sub-classes `FixedTokenType`, from which all money-like token types should derive.
+* Addition of a `FiatCurrency` class which is a wrapper around `java.util.Currency`.
+* Addition of a `DigitalCurrency` class which behaves similarly to `FiatCurrency`, it's registry has been populated with the following digital currencies: Bitcoin, Ethereum, Ripple and Dogecoin.
+* Addition of utilities for creating amounts of `Money` using the following syntax `10.GBP`.

 ## vNext